COSC3020/all-pairs-shortest-paths-Greg-Saul/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+## My analysis

+The first set of nested for loops runs $n^2$ times where n is the number of nodes in the graph.
+This initialized the matrix with infinity values

+the second set of nested for loops runs $n^2$ times.
+This made the diagonal filled with 0's and put the graph values where they go

+The third set of nested for loops runs $n^3$ times.
+This is because there are three loops and they check all of the paths to find the shortest path to each node.

+All of these together give us a worse case of $\theta(2n^2 + n^3)$ or just $\theta(n^3)$ onve we have dropped constants and lower orders.